azcoov/azcoov.github.com/about/index.md

 In 2010 I co-founded [Nearby Now](http://www.nearbynow.co).
 Nearby Now is a company focused on helping small businesses increase sales, drive more visitors to their website, and get more good customer reviews.

-In 2013, I joined the team at [Preact](http://www.preact.io) to help them build an amazing customer analytics platform.
-I've since left the company to focus on Nearby Now full-time.

 ##Now

 When I have some downtime from Nearby Now, I work on Pay [Pay Pad for Stripe](https://www.pay-pad.com), the best iOS app for managing your [Stripe](http://www.stripe.com) account.